mrcnski/believeobey.live/_posts/2025-04-22-evidence-that-enoch-is-scripture.md

 %}

 {% include verse.html
-text="<span class='hl-2'>Neither their silver nor their gold will be able to save them on the day of the Lord’s wrath</span>; in the fire of his passion the whole earth shall be consumed, for a full, a terrible end he will make of all the inhabitants of the earth." verse="Zephaniah 1:18"
+text="<span class='hl-2'>Neither their silver nor their gold will be able to save them on the day of YHWH’s wrath</span>; in the fire of his passion the whole earth shall be consumed, for a full, a terrible end he will make of all the inhabitants of the earth." verse="Zephaniah 1:18"
 %}